-A building that is referred to as “Listed” indicates that it appears on a register that is drawn up to include buildings who’s character it is desirable to protect.
+A building that is referred to as “Listed” indicates that it appears on a register that is drawn up to include buildings whose character it is desirable to protect.
 Most people are aware whether or not they live in a listed building, but if there is any doubt it is worth checking before any work or repairs are carried out.

 The purpose of listing is not to prevent any alterations, but to protect a building from ill considered or inappropriate alteration.
 Owners and occupiers of listed buildings should be aware that being listed covers both the interior and exterior of their buildings.
 Listed building consent is required for alteration, demolition or part demolition that affects the character of a listed building.
 Buildings within the boundary of a listed building, whether or not they are attached or specifically mentioned in the listed description, are also considered to be listed.